hcp4715/dockerHDDM/README.md

 `-v` ---- Mount a folder to the container

-`/home/hcp4715/hddm_docker` ---- The directory of a local folder where I stored my data.
-[For Linux]

-`/d/hcp4715/hddm_docker` ---- The directory of a local folder under drive D. It appears as `D:\hcp4715\hddm_docker` in windows system.
+`/home/hcp4715/dockerhddm` ---- The directory of a local folder where I stored my data [For Linux/MacOS].
+If you are using window, using `/d/hcp4715/dockerhddm`, that is the directory of a local folder under drive D. It appears as `D:\hcp4715\dockerhddm` in windows system.

 `/home/jovyan/work` ---- The directory inside the docker image (the mounting point of the local folder in the docker image).
 Note that the docker container itself likes a mini virtual linux system, so the file system inside it is linux style.

 `-p` ---- Publish a container’s port(s) to the host

-`hcp4715/hddm:0.8` ---- The docker image to run, `0.8` after `:` is the tag of the current docker image.
+`hcp4715/hddm` ---- The docker image to run.
+You can also be more specific and add the `tag`: `hcp4715/hddm:latest`.

 `jupyter notebook` ---- Open juypter notebook when start running the container.